samsquid-dev/ckeditor5-highlight/README.md

 ## How use it

-first install python (tested with 3.7), jinja2 (2.10) and stringcase (1.2.0)
+first install python (3.7), jinja2 (2.10)

-then run followin command: `python color.py` then follow normal buid steps
+then run following command: `python color.py` after this follow normal buid steps